thalissa/swn/README.md

 * Various styling additions.
 * Modified the sheet tabs.
 Now includes Bio / Notes / Equipment [That includes weapons and defense rolls] / Skills / Foci / Psionics / Settings
 * Added a bunch of character fields, since those are a little important.
 Bio mostly filled out, and the others I'll work on later.

-#### 0.1.4 (How Do Ability Scores Work?
-Update)
-* Attribute scores now auto-generate.
-* Saving throws now add their proper modifiers when rolled.
-* Added CHANGELOG.md to make sure the README doesn't get too filled up.
-* Added a section for future contributors and a few links to my personal stuff.
-* Also found out that setting "type='button'" on buttons fixes the "sheet rolling the first button it finds" in some browsers issue.
-Good to know.

 For additional changelog notes, see CHANGELOG.md